 * MORS' website limitedly supports Internet Explorer and Firefox.
 For best results, use Chrome.

-No course is currently scheduled for this topic but if you would like to set up a private course for your organization, please contact Ms. Jennifer Ferat, CEO at firstname.lastname@example.org
+No courses are currently scheduled for this topic but if you would like to set up a private course for your organization, please contact the MORS Staff at firstname.lastname@example.org

 Games are a way to develop disease response plans, to rehearse organizational processes and relationships prior to an event, and to build an understanding of the challenges involved in an actual response.
 While the current pandemic highlights that large-scale disease outbreaks can create some difficult policy, medical, and communications choices, response to smaller disease outbreaks is something that happens all of the time.
 And the implications of deliberate use of disease in war or terrorism has been the subject of much research in the past few decades.
 All of these topics give professional game designers a rich set of topics and questions to incorporate into organizational, research, and rehearsal games.